Detecting dark matter using optically trapped Rydberg atom tweezer arrays

-\underline{\it Dark photon DM}: In order to examine if an ensemble of Rydberg atoms has enough sensitivity to detect certain types of DM candidate, we consider a concrete example, i.e., dark photon, denoted as $X_\mu$, which is known to be one of a well-motivated DM candidate~\cite{Graham:2015rva,Ema:2019yrd,Long:2019lwl,Kitajima:2022lre,Kitajima:2023fun}.
-The dark photon is a massive vector field having a kinetic mixing with the ordinary photon as
+\underline{\it Dark-photon DM}: To examine the sensitivity of the DM detection experiment of our proposal, we consider a concrete example, i.e., dark photon, which is one of well-motivated DM candidates~\cite{Graham:2015rva,Ema:2019yrd,Long:2019lwl,Kitajima:2022lre,Kitajima:2023fun}.
+The dark photon is a massive vector field having kinetic mixing with the ordinary photon.
+In the mass-eigenstate basis of the photon $A_\mu$ and dark photon $X_\mu$, where the kinetic-mixing term is eliminated, the Lagrangian for the electron field $\psi$ is given by

-where $F_{\mu\nu}$ and $X_{\mu\nu}$ are the field-strength tensors of the ordinary and dark photons, respectively, and $\epsilon$ is the kinetic-mixing parameter.
-The dark photon field around the Earth can be well approximated as
+where $e$ is the electric charge, $m_e$ is the electron mass, and $\epsilon$ is the dimensionless coupling strength of the dark photon.
+The dark-photon vector potential around the Earth can be approximated as